 Adidas Adistar Raven Review Facts

 Adidas is known for its top of the line running shoes that utilize the best technologies to deliver a well-rounded running experience, and the Adidas Adistar Raven is no exception.
 The first thing you’ll notice about this running shoe is its flashy exterior.
 Adidas is known to make shoes that turn heads, and you’ll see that here, with all bright, bold colors that announce the shoe.
 The only thing reserved about the color choice is the white Adidas logo of three slicing lines.
 This shoe features a drawstring more durable, an extra thick insole to keep your feet comfy, a high degree of traction, and high-abrasion rubber that makes your shoe extra durable.
-With these incredible features does come a heftier price.
+These incredible features come with a heftier price.
 But with the brand and the features that are included, the added price makes sense.

 When it comes to a trail runner like the Adidas Adistar Raven, you need an outsole